canton7/Stylet/README.md

 In Visual Studio, go to Debug -> Options and Settings, and make the following changes:

+ 1. In General
- - Under General, turn **off** "Enable Just My Code"
+   1. Turn **off** "Enable Just My Code"
+   2. Turn **off** "Enable .NET Framework source stepping".
+Yes, it is misleading, but if you don't, then Visual Studio will ignore your custom server order and only use its own servers.
- - Under General, turn **on** "Enable source server support".
-You may have to Ok a security warning.
+   3. Turn **on** "Enable source server support".
+You may have to OK a security warning.
+ 2. In Symbols
- - Under Symbols, add "http://srv.symbolsource.org/pdb/Public" to the list.
+   1. Add "http://srv.symbolsource.org/pdb/Public" to the list.

 ### Source